-8.6.
-Promotional/Demotional Pay.
+- 8.5 Promotional/De-Motional Pay.
 Any employee who is promoted to a higher title shall receive a new base salary equal to 5% above his or her previous salary, but not less than the minimum salary of the new range.
-Any employee demoted to a lower title shall receive a new base salary equal to 4.76% less than the previous salary, but not more than the maximum of the new range.

-8.7.
-Paydays and Pay Periods.
-The current schedule of paydays and pay periods shall continue, except that the Borough shall have the right to implement a bi-weekly schedule coinciding with the issuance of retroactive salary adjustments pursuant to Sections 8.3 and 8.4.
-Upon proper authorization, the Borough shall make direct deposit to the employee's bank account, which shall be done by means of electronic transfer whenever feasible.
+Any employee demoted to a lower title shall receive a new base salary equal to 4.76% less than the previous salary, but not more than the maximum of the new range. - 8.6 Paydays and Pay Periods.
+The current schedule of paydays and pay periods shall continue.
+Upon proper authorization, the Borough shall make direct deposit to the employee's bank account by means of electronic transfer whenever feasible.